fabiospampinato/prask/readme.md

 });
 ```

-It can be interacted with exactly like a `multiselect` prompt, except that `Space` is handled literally.
+It can be interacted with exactly like a `multiselect` prompt.

 #### `boolean`